wp-plugins/linkedin-sc/readme.txt

 Finally, note that you can set the format of the date in the plugin settings page.

-**The LinkedIn API part is for now considered as experimental and will only parse english profiles**
+**The LinkedIn API part is for now considered as experimental**

-**If you are using the LinkedIn API, in order to be fully secure, you NEED to use SSL for your admin backend.
+**In order to use LinkedIn API, you NEED to have SSL enabled for your admin backend.
 Set FORCE_SSL_ADMIN to true in your configuration: http://codex.wordpress.org/Administration_Over_SSL**

 This plugin was sponsored by <a href="http://www.csrjobs.nl">CSRJobs</a>.